usnistgov/ARIAC_docs/docs/tutorials/tutorial_9.rst

     - :python:`_right_bins_camera_cb(self,msg)`: Private method that gets the part poses and the sensor pose from the right bins camera.
     - :python:`_floor_robot_wait_for_attach(self, timeout)`: Private method used to slowly move down until the part is picked up.
     - :python:`floor_robot_pick_bin_part(self, part_to_pick)`: Public method that uses moveit_py to pick up the type of part that was passed in.
+    - :python:`floor_robot_move_joints_dict(self, dict_positions)`: Public method that takes in a dictionary where the keys are joint names and the values are new values.
+It then creates a new joint posiition and moves the robot to that position.
+    - :python:`floor_robot_move_to_joint_position(self, position_name)`: Public method that takes in the name of a joint position and moves the floor robot to that joint position.
+    - :python:`_create_floor_position_state(self, joint_positions)`: Private method that takes in a list of joint positions and makes returns a dictionary with the keys as joint names and the values as joint positions.
+    - :python:`_create_floor_joint_positions(self, dict_positions)`: Private method that takes in a dictionary where the keys are joint names and the values are new values.
+It then returns a new joint posiition.
+    - :python:`_floor_robot_change_gripper(self, station, gripper_type)`: Private method that takes in the station and the gripper type and changes the gripper at that station.
+    - :python:`_makeAttachedMesh(self, name, filename, robot)`: Private method that takes in information about an object and returns an attached collision object.
+    - :python:`apply_planning_scene(self, scene)`: Public method that takes in a planning scene and uses the ApplyPlanningScene service to apply the scene.
+    - :python:`get_planning_scene_msg(self, msg)`: Public method that acts as a callback to get the current planning scene.
+    - :python:`_attach_model_to_floor_gripper(self, part_to_pick, part_pose)`: Private method which makes an attached collision object and attaches it to the floor gripper.
+    - :python:`_remove_model_from_floor_gripper(self)`: Private method which removes any object attached to the floor gripper in the planning scene.

 collision_object_info.yaml
 ---------------